athira-0001/devops_projects/README.md

 Project 3 : Terraform project\
 i.
 Created EC2 instances on AWS using Terraform\
 ii.
 Created EC2 instance using s3 as remote backend and implemented locking mechanism using dynamodb\
+iii.
+Using terraform created VPC, public subnet , EC2 instance - attached it with security group and deployed application to instance using terraform provisioners - implemented a zero touch automation here\
 \
 Project 4 : Docker project\
 i.
 Containerized a Django web application using Docker container\